LukeGrahamLandry/franca/devlog.md

-- is there any chance that if i make DAWN_ENABLE_ASAN be ON it will give me a stack trace? nope. glad i waited 4.5 minutes for that to compile... ah! but real lldb finds the debug symbols! amazing. either clion's copy of lldb is garbage or asking for address sanitizer sprinkled some fairy dust on it.
+- is there any chance that if i make DAWN_ENABLE_ASAN be ON it will give me a stack trace? nope. glad i waited 4.5 minutes for that to compile... ah! but real lldb finds the debug symbols! amazing. either clion's copy of lldb is garbage or asking for address sanitizer sprinkled some fairy dust on it (nope, clion still doesn't know whats going on).
 - 0x800000004 doesn't look like the pointer i want for my WGPU.Queue... and indeed it sure is not the pointer that getqueue returned at the beginning, so i super fucked it up somehow.